-This protein is produced in the parathyroid gland.
+1.)
+This is a protein that is produced in the parathyroid gland.

-PTH effects bone to either breakdown small areas of bone to release calcium or it can tell the intestines and kidneys to increase absorption of calcium.
+2.)
+PTH affects bone to either breakdown small areas of bone to release calcium or it can tell the intestines and kidneys to increase absorption of calcium.

-It also increases the absoption of calcium in the GI tract by activating vitamin D.
+4.)
+It also increases the absorption of calcium in the GI tract by activating vitamin D.

 5.)
 It affects the kidneys by keeping calcium from exiting the body in the urine.